 Bilateral Economic Relations

-U.S. investment has been particularly important to the growth and modernization of Irish industry over the past 25 years, providing new technology, export capabilities, and employment opportunities.
-There are approximately 600 U.S. subsidiaries in Ireland that employ roughly 100,000 people and span activities from manufacturing of high-tech electronics, computer products, medical supplies, and pharmaceuticals to retailing, banking, finance, and other services.
+U.S. investment has been particularly important to the growth and modernization of Irish industry over the past 25 years, providing new technology, export capabilities, management and manufacturing best practices, and employment opportunities.
+There are approximately 700 U.S.-owned firms operating in Ireland that employ roughly 170,000 people with activities that span from the manufacturing of high-tech electronics, computer products, medical supplies, and pharmaceuticals to retailing, banking, finance, and other services.
+Many high-tech firms such as Google, Facebook and Twitter base their European operations in Ireland.
 In more recent years, Ireland has also become an important research and development center for U.S. firms in Europe.